-Step Description

-1 Start Enterprise Architect.

-2 When the 'Start Page' displays, click on the option:

-Open &gt; Personal Project &gt; Create New

-Start Page ×

-Open Project Create from Pattern Add Diagram Guidance

-Open

-Personal Project

-Open File

-Create New

-This displays the operating system file

-browser dialog.

-In the 'Save as type:' drop-down you have

-the option to create a repository of

-file-type:

-• .qea extension (the default)

-.qeax extension

-.feap extension

-• .eap extension (JET 3)

-• .eapx extension (JET 4)

-Select one of these.

-3 Locate a suitable folder for your project

-then:

-• In the 'File name' field, type in a

-distinctive name

-• Click on the 'Save' button to continue

-Enterprise Architect creates a new project

-file, places it in the specified location and

-then opens it automatically.
+Step Description 1 Start Enterprise Architect.
+2 When the 'Start Page' displays, click on the option: Open > Personal Project > Create New Image in the second project Open File Create New This displays the operating system file browser dialog.
+In the 'Save as type:' drop-down you have the option to create a repository of file-type: qea extension (the default) qeax extension feap extension .eap extension (JET 3) .eapx extension (JET 4) Select one of these.
+3 Locate a suitable folder for your project then: In the 'File name' field, type in a distinctive name Click on the 'Save' button to continue